martimramos/dgx-spark-ml-guide/README.md

 │   └─ NO  → PyTorch SDPA fallback works fine
 │
 ├─ Does it need video decoding (decord)?
-│   ├─ YES → Feature not available on ARM64 find alternatives
+│   ├─ YES → Feature not available on ARM64 — find alternatives
+│   └─ NO  → Continue below
+│
+├─ Does it need audio loading/saving?
+│   ├─ YES → Use soundfile instead of torchaudio
 │   └─ NO  → Continue below
 │
 ├─ Does it pin specific package versions?